tjercus/WRKT-0410/README.md

 - Formal flux architecture?

 ### Training
+- Fix 'no re-calculate total on calc' bug
 - Fix 'add training then save' bug, which has empy data
 - Add checkbox to indicate training is a workout or not
 - Do not save metadata like 'total', 'isVisible' etc from state to disk
 - handle feedback from Ajax/Fetch in TrainingComponent
+- disable persist button when webservice is offline
 - introduce tags
 - introduce concept of training versus instance
 - unit tests for makeTrainingTotal should loop over a list/table of testdata instead of separate tests